 In South Dakota, one of the largest mail forwarding services is Dakota Post out of Sioux Falls.
 We chose to work with them when we started and have been very happy.
 We call them once a month and tell them where to send the mail.
-Other mail forwarding providers in South Dakota are My Dakota Address, America’s Mailbox, Your Best Address, and Escapees.
+Mail forwarding providers in South Dakota include:

 In Texas, Escapees has the largest mail forwarding service in the country.
 They receive a semi tractor-trailer load of mail everyday.
 We saw this truck come in everyday while visiting the main Escapees Headquarters campus in Livingston, Texas, and we toured their mail sorting facility.
 We were absolutely floored by the operation (our blog post about it is here: Rainbow’s End – Escapees RV Club Headquarters in Livingston Texas.
 Another Texas mail forwarding service is Texas Home Base.

 In Florida, cruising sailors have relied on St. Brendan’s Isle mail forwarding for ages.
 To my knowledge, they were the first (by at least 5 years) to provide virtual mail where you could see a scanned image of your mail in an email message.
 This kind of service is now provided by Dakota Post and Escapees and others as well.
 Other mail forwarding services in Florida are Nato Mail, Escapees, Good Sam Club and My RV Mail.

 How Do You Get Your Mail Forwarded To You?

 Usually we have the mail sent to a post office, addressed to us via “General Delivery.”
 We get the zip code for the post office online from www.usps.com.
 If we are in transit, we try to guess what town we might be traveling through in a few days.
 The post office holds all General Delivery mail for 30 days, so there is plenty of time to locate the post office and retrieve our box.